berndporr/ecg-detectors/README.md

 # Heartrate variability -- is it of any use?
 Discuss!

-These are Python scripts which calculate both timedomain and frequency domain heartrate variability (HRV) parameters.
+These are Python scripts which benchmark both timedomain and frequency domain heartrate variability (HRV) parameters.

 The timedomain parameter here is